-The roots of that exploration began in 1995, when I served as a community contributor to rural newspapers, and an early career in rural journalism, starting in 2001, where I experienced the disruptions of the digital age firsthand.
+The roots of that exploration began in 1995, when I started as a community contributor to rural newspapers, and through an early career in rural journalism, where I experienced the disruptions of the digital age firsthand.
 The questions I ran into in that work and in my undergraduate studies led me deeper into the world of academia in 2005, where I co-founded and helped manage a research group at MIT focused on the changing media landscape.
 Since 2007, my career has been a balance between, on the one hand, studying the media and marketing industries in academia and, on the other, consulting with networks, publishers, creators, brands, academic groups, and other organizations navigating this changing terrain–experimenting with new approaches through innovation projects, both “fast” and “slow.”